freeCodeCamp/freeCodeCamp/guide/english/certifications/javascript-algorithms-and-data-structures/intermediate-algorithm-scripting/sum-all-numbers-in-a-range/index.md

 *   Next, using the Arithmetic Progression summing formula we let `sum` equal `(lastNum - firstNum + 1) * (firstNum + lastNum) / 2`.
 *   Finally, we return `sum`.

-The line `var sortedArr = arr.sort((a,b) => a-b);` is probably what will have you more confused.
+The line `var sortedArr = arr.sort((a,b) => a-b);` is probably what will have you most confused.
 This would be the same as creating a function that returns `a-b` for the `sort()` which is the standard way to sort numbers from smallest to largest.
-Instead using arrow or fat arrow function, we are able to do all that in one single line thus allowing us to write less.
+Instead, using arrow or fat arrow function, we are able to do all that in one single line thus allowing us to write less.

 #### Relevant Links